-You can help us get as many Australians as possible to watch the broadcast and see and hear the truth for themselves.
+You can help us get as many Australians as possible to watch Incarceration Nation and see and hear the truth for themselves.

-Can’t wait you can also stream the documentary online at any time.
+You can stream the documentary via SBS On Demand at any time.

 This groundbreaking new documentary calls attention to the reality faced by First Nations People in Australia.
 The film puts the justice system on trial, a system that instead of being built on fairness and protection – in reality, subjects Aboriginal and Torres Strait Islander peoples to systematic racism and injustice.

 “The great silence that accompanied the period of genocide in this country persists and infects us.”
 Tony McAvoy, Barrister

 First Nations People are 13x more likely to be incarcerated than non-Indigenous Australians

 Incarceration Nation exposes a justice system rooted in colonialism and a prison industry that profits from incarceration.
 The ongoing oppression of Aboriginal and Torres Strait Islander peoples throughout these systems is evident in the disproportion of incarceration rates, the continued crisis of First Nations deaths in custody, and the lack of government accountability in addressing these issues or commitment to justice reinvestment.